NT-code/zad2/README.md

 # Short info:

 /includes/User.php is class user<br>
-/includes/navigation.php is menu bar /includes/db_connection.php is for database connection /includes/index.html is empty file use when someone tries to lists /includes/ folder in browser And 2 files register.php and login.php all in /includes/ folder are backend logistics
+/includes/navigation.php is menu bar<br>
+/includes/db_connection.php is for database connection<br>
+/includes/index.html is empty file use when someone tries to lists /includes/ folder in browser <br>
+And 2 files register.php and login.php all in /includes/ folder are backend logistics <br><br>

-/images/0.jpg  is beckground image
+/images/0.jpg  is beckground image<br>
-/css/style.css is css style
+/css/style.css is css style<br><br><br>

 Best regards to all reading this.